Shopify/hydrogen-v1/docs/framework/css-support.md

 </aside>

-Hydrogen collects styles for each CSS file imported in your components, both in client and server components.
+Hydrogen collects styles for each CSS file imported in your client and server components.
-There are two modes for CSS support that can be modified by passing `experimental.css` option to the Hydrogen plugin in `vite.config.js`:
+You can modify the following modes for CSS support by passing `experimental.css` option to the Hydrogen plugin in `vite.config.js`:

 {% codeblock file, filename: 'vite.config.js' %}